 Every client is unique, and there is no one-size-fits-all approach that one could take to make all of them happy.
 Help desk agents should remember that they are dealing with diverse personalities who have different needs.
 By knowing how to customize the approach for each client, they are able to satisfy the needs in a manner that works best for their clients.

 E – Empathizing with the Customers

 When dealing with a client, they always listen carefully.
 Listening doesn’t just help understand the client’s problem, it also helps to empathize with them.
 Empathy is necessary to keep clients happy.
-There are many instances that clients get ticked off by help desk agents because they treat their urgent problems as low priority issues.
+There are many instances when clients get ticked off by help desk agents because they treat their urgent problems as low-priority issues.
 Once the issues are understood, they are able to deal with them appropriately without invalidating their clients’ feelings.